-There are seven (7) selectable detector sensitivity levels plus OFF.
+There are seven (7) selectable sensitivity levels plus OFF for each channel.
 The sensitivity levels are designed so that a one level increase actually doubles the sensitivity and a one level decrease halves the sensitivity.
-The seven sensitivity levels and OFF setting are selected via three DIP switches (labeled 4, 5, and 6) on the front panel mounted sixposition DIP switch module.
+The seven sensitivity levels and OFF setting are selected via three DIP switches (labeled 4, 5, and 6) on each of the two front panel mounted six-position DIP switch modules.
 (See Section 3.4 for actual detection levels and response times for each sensitivity level.)

-NOTE: Changing the sensitivity level setting will RESET the detector.
+NOTE: Changing the sensitivity level setting of an individual channel will RESET that channel.